DiaperHugger/BedWetter/README.md

 This project is part of a collaborative effort to create a "Bed Wetting Simulator". https://www.adisc.org/forum/threads/bed-wetting-simulator-updates.151608/ for discussion and help.
+PLEASE READ AND ABIDE BY THE FORUM RULES!!
+18+ COMMUNITY!!
 Code at https://github.com/DiaperHugger/BedWetter.
 V0.2.5 Updated 5/10/21

 THIS CODE COMES WITH NO IMPLIED WARRANTY!!
 USE AT YOUR OWN RISK!!